What is Orion’s Standard One Year Limited Warranty?

 Is there an eyepiece available that will rotate the image so that it can be used for scenic viewing?

-How do I clean the reflecting mirror of my telescope?
+How do I clean any of the optical lenses?